jumpifnotzero/aep-disk-encryption-key/README.md

 ```

 ### Example code
 keyper.py provides a function to derive the disk encryption key from a supplied PIN.
-When run as a main program, keyper.py uses the cryptography package to decrypt rows of a keymap file via stdin.
+When run as a main program, keyper.py uses the cryptography package to decrypt rows of a keymap file provided via stdin.

 ```bash
   python3 keyper.py [pin] < keymap.db